 The national Labour Force Survey implements the full set of compulsory variables, according to EU Regulations.

 |Accuracy and reliability|

-The sample used for the Labour force survey is a two-stage stratified cluster sample, which includes about 19.6 thousand households (about 0.65% sampling rate).
-Due to the sampling approach used in the Labour force survey, the estimation of the parameters obtained from the labour force survey could vary from those in the population due to sampling errors, errors due to non-response, errors in registration or processing etc.
+The sample used for the Labour Force Survey is a two-stage stratified cluster sample, which includes about 19.6 thousand households (about 0.65% sampling rate).
+Due to the sampling approach used, the estimates of the parameters obtained from the survey could vary from their values in the population due to sampling errors, errors due to non-response, errors in registration or processing etc.

 |Timeliness and punctuality|